KanishkJagya1/15-Mini-Projects/README.md

 # Project Repository

-This repository contains various projects related to computer vision, natural language processing, and more.
-Each project is stored in its respective folder.
+This repository contains various projects related to computer vision, natural language processing, and Time series etc. Each project is stored in its respective folder.
 Below is an index providing an overview of each project.

 ## Index